MartinPaulEve/mixxx_icon_platform_m-/README.md

 A prototype script for the Icon Platform M+ mixer to control [Mixxx](https://mixxx.org).

 Works in 2 deck mode.
 Faders control treble/mid/bass/volume in sets of four.
-Master fader controls master volume.
+Master fader controls crossfader.
 Motorised faders are working.
 No transport controls (yet).